FAIR-by-Design-Methodology/CLARIN-Training/resources/1st Session/05 Facilitator kit/Facilitator kit.md

 - optional slide deck or similar type of instructional material
 - activities description
 - assessment quiz and strategy

-Note that in the next stage, Prepare, you will train on how to create the content from scratch.
-At this point in the Design stage the goal is only to introduce you to the type of information that needs to be provided in each of the defined documents.

-## The Instructor Kit

-The main goal of the instructor kit is to support the trainers and instructors in the delivery of the learning materials.
-It is also essential for high quality reusability of the learning materials by other trainers and/or instructional designers.

-The **complete instructor kit** consists of learning materials that are developed and used to support the learning process, but are not directly visible by learners.
-These include the following items:

-- learning unit plan
-- activity details
-- quiz question banks
-- quiz strategies
-- facilitation guide
-- feedback questions

-Most of the items were already introduced and discussed in [06 - Learning Unit Development](../06-Learning%20unit%20development/06-LearningUnitDevelopment.md).
-Here we will only focus on the last documents: the facilitation guide and the feedback questions.

 ### Facilitation Guide